Feeding Clinic for Children with Food Aversions

 All these conditions can cause children to refuse foods to the extent that it drastically impacts their diet and nutrition.

-How does the Feeding Clinic work?
+How does the feeding clinic work?

 Our Speech and Language Therapist will start with an hour-long online consultation to discuss your child’s eating and drinking needs.
 We will discuss their early experiences with feeding, and any interventions that have already taken place to support their eating.
 This helps us get a full picture of your child’s broader needs and an understanding of the support they have had, currently have or are on a waiting list for.